cataclym/KaikiBot/README.md

+This version reacts a whole lot more.
+Not meant for public use as i will not test this branch further.
+I will try to keep it updated with merges.

 **What's this?**

 Easy, small, straightforward.
 A bot that responds to ANY "I am X" messages with "Hello, X" And some more...